 The apricot tree (Prunus armeniaca) is a deciduous tree native to China but is also widely cultivated worldwide, including in the United States, Europe, and Central Asia.
 It belongs to the Rosaceae family, including other fruit trees like cherries, peaches, and plums.

-Apricot trees are medium-sized trees that can grow up to 30 feet tall.
+They are medium-sized trees that can grow up to 30 feet tall.
 They have a round, spreading crown and dark brown bark that becomes furrowed as the tree ages.
 The leaves are simple, ovate to lanceolate in shape, and have serrated margins.
-The Apricot Tree Has Beautiful Blooms
+This Tree Has Beautiful Blooms

 Apricot Trees Can take years to Produce Fruit